Dabi1290/S.I.D/Readme.md

 - RocCurve(Except for Nearest Centroid)
 - svc (just for SVMs models)

-All the results can be also seen in the Documentation.pdf
+All the results can be also seen in the [S.Q.l.D_documentazione.pdf](documents%2FS.Q.l.D_documentazione.pdf)

 # How to run